Exact Rotating Wave Approximation: Derivation of Effective Hamiltonian

-Our derivation of the operators $h_k$ can now be viewed as constructing the effective Hamiltonians $\H_{\eff}^{(N)}$, starting with $N=0$ and then inductively increasing $N \rightarrow N+1$ via a procedure that determines $h_{N+1}$ as a function of $\H_{\eff}^{(N)}$.
-As we will show further below, every coefficient $h_N$ is determined by Eq.~(\ref{requirement}) for the case of $k=N$.
+similar to that given in the effective Hamiltonian series (\ref{Heff1}) except that here the summation ends at finite order $N$.
+Our derivation of the time-dependent operators $h_k(t; t_0)$ can be viewed as constructing the effective Hamiltonians $\H_{\eff}^{(N)}$ ``from the bottom up,'' that is, we start with $N=0$ and then inductively increment $N \rightarrow N+1$ via a recursive procedure that determines $h_{N+1}$ as a function of $\H_{\eff}^{(N)}$.

-We begin our construction by determining the zeroth order effective Hamiltonian $\H^{(0)}_{\eff} = h_0$.
-To do this, we first evaluate the LHS of Eq.~(\ref{requirement}) for the lowest order ($k=0$),
+We begin our derivation by determining the zeroth-order effective Hamiltonian, $\H_{\eff}^{(0)}=h_0$.
+To do this, we first evaluate the Magnus-Taylor expansion on the left-hand side (LHS) of Eq.~(\ref{requirement}) for the lowest order of $k=0$.
+Using the notation introduced in Sec.~\ref{MT}, let us express the corresponding effective Hamiltonian (\ref{Hseries}) as $\H^{(N=0)}_{\eff}(t) = \H^{(0)}_{\eff}({\bf X}(t)) = h_0({\bf X}(t))$.
+This (i) highlights its possible dependence on a set of parameters ${\bf X}(t)$, and (ii) conforms with our premise (\ref{HEffDD}) stating that the effective Hamiltonian does not explicitly depend on time.
+Furthermore, from our discussion at the end of Sec.~\ref{MT} [below Eq.~(\ref{coefficients})] we take that for this order of $k=0$ we can truncate both the Magnus-Taylor series as given in Eq.~(\ref{MagnusTaylor}) and the associated Taylor series (\ref{Taylorexpansion}) at lowest order.
+We thus find

-which turns out to yield precisely the Hamiltonian term that we were looking for.
-In this calculation we used our observation (cf.~the end of Sec.~\ref{MT}) that for the Magnus-Taylor expansion of order $1/\omega^0$ we can truncate the sums in both Eqs.~(\ref{Taylorexpansion}) and (\ref{MagnusTaylor}) at zeroth order.
-We also used our assumption that the effective Hamiltonian $\H_{\eff}(t; t_0)$ has no \emph{explicit} dependence on the current time $t$, because of which the integrand in Eq.~(\ref{mt0}), upon replacing the time-dependent envelope function with its zeroth-order Taylor series, has no dependence on the integration variable $\tau$.
+In Eq.~(\ref{LHS_MTE-Taylor}) the integral has turned trivial, because the integrand has lost all dependence on the integration variable $\tau$.
+Since this is a crucial step, we reiterate that this loss of $\tau$-dependence of the integrand comes about since the effective Hamiltonian's time dependence comes solely through the parameters ${\bf X}(\tau)$, whose Taylor expansion (\ref{Taylorexpansion}) has been truncated at lowest order, i.e., ${\bf X}(\tau) \simeq {\bf X}(t)$.
+Equation (\ref{M_of_Heff0}) then implies that the zeroth-order coefficient